| |

 also do a dry brush across the top with these various colours.

-I put a couple of drops of each on my palette beside the Grey and Cobra.
+| Here it starts to get harder to describe.
+Taking Dead Flesh and Bone White, I put a couple of drops of each on my palette beside the Grey and Cobra.

 Using a dry brush technique I go up the stump with random colours, again…